kariMMeshal/Medical_Clinic_Management_System/README.md

 ```

 ## Notes
-- Until now, no GUI or web interface is provided.
+- No GUI or web interface is provided yet.
 - All data is stored in memory (runtime) using `DBManager`.
 - Fully demonstrates clean architecture, service-repository pattern, and design patterns like Singleton and Factory.
 - Easily extendable for adding new services, records, or doctor types.